AndreaCensi/contracts/README.rst

 .. _typecheck: http://oakwinter.com/code/typecheck/
 .. _Haskell: http://www.haskell.org/

-**Status:** PyContracts is very well tested and documented, however I'm keeping the version to 0.9, as some slight variations of the syntax are likely to be made based on users feedback and suggestions.
+**Status:** PyContracts is very well tested and documented.
+The syntax is stable and it won't be changed.